AmaanSayyad19/AmaanSayyad19/README.md

 - 📍 Edmonton, Alberta, Canada
 - 📫 You can reach me at: amaansayyad246@gmail.com
-- 🌐 View my portfolio at:
+- 🌐 View my portfolio
 </b>